 Although “keyless entry system” is a broad term used to describe many types of building access solutions, they all share the same primary elements.
 Remember, the purpose of keyless entry systems is to allow property access without residents or guests needing keys or fobs.

 Here’s how to enable keyless entry:

 - Install hardware at the entrance.
 The first thing you need to enable keyless door entry is hardware – also known as a base station – installed at the door.
 The base station sends signals to the door’s magnetic or electric lock, allowing the door to open.

 - Secure a strong internet connection.
 Since you’ll want wireless access control, the hardware needs a strong internet signal.
 Internet-enabled keyless entry systems allow residents to use their smartphones to open doors.
 They can also grant visitors access from anywhere in the world.
 We recommend using an Ethernet cable to avoid spotty WiFi connections.

 - Enable in-unit or smartphone-based substations.
 The resident needs a way to grant access to visitors.
 So, in some cases, in-unit hardware – or substations – must be installed in every unit at a property.
 Luckily, most keyless entry systems these days are IP-based, meaning they communicate with other devices connected to the internet.
 So, residents just have to download an app on their smartphones to manage visitor access.

 The cost of a keyless entry system typically ranges from $3,000 to $7,000.
 The cost largely depends on the number of apartments your property has and the specific kind of system you want.

 Also, keep in mind the cost of installation.
 You’ll want to find a certified installer who specializes in installing and activating such systems.

-Types of keyless entry methods
+Types of keyless entry systems